 Why Do People Commit Financial Infidelity?

 There is no one reason why people lie about finances in a marriage, but many do.
-According to a survey by U.S News & World Report, close to a third of couples experience financial infidelity.
+According to a December 2023 Bankrate survey, 42 percent of adults who are married or living with a partner have kept a financial secret from their mate.
 Here are three possible explanations.

 • Embarrassment.
 An individual who has financial difficulties might be ashamed to disclose their financial circumstances when they marry or live with another person.
 So rather than confess, they hide their debt, say, or a salary that’s lower than they said it was.

 • Revenge.
 In an unhappy relationship, one partner may tap into shared wealth to exact revenge or punish the other.
-This behavior, known as “revenge spending” can increase debt (particularly credit card) debt that is not likely to be repaid if there are irreconcilable differences.
+This behavior, known as “revenge spending,” can increase debt (particularly credit card debt) and put a couple’s finances in a precarious situation.

 • Emotional issues.
 One spouse may have an addiction or psychological problem that causes them to act irresponsibly with money.
-For example, they might have compulsive buying behavior (CBB; which some people refer to as a shopping addiction), bipolar disorder, substance abuse, or gambling.
+For example, they might have compulsive buying behavior (CBB; which some people refer to as a shopping addiction), bipolar disorder, substance abuse, or a gambling addiction.

 What Are the Effects of Financial Infidelity?